daattali/beautiful-jekyll/_posts/2024-04-03-Tryhackme-Agent-Sudo.md

    Answer: Area51

    To get the clue, I needed to upzip the `8702.zip` files.
-Since I already cracked the password using `John the Ripper`, I thought it will be easy to check the files in the zip file.
+Since I already cracked the password using `John the Ripper` from the previous task, I thought it will be easy to check the files in the zip file.
 However there are issues (version incompatibility) during unzipping the zip file.
 I decided to use `7z`, which is new tool to unzip.

    ![errorUnzip](/assets/img/tryhackme/agentSudo/Screenshot%202024-04-03%20at%2013.01.19.png)